 Robbie Robertson, self-appointed “leader” of The Band produced the documentary/concert film from the event that took place on Thanksgiving Day, 1976.
 It was directed by his old college roommate, Marty Scorsese.
 Just gonna put this out there.
 Robbie Robertson is the current president of The United States, Trump, of rock and roll.
 In that he’s a greedy lying scum parasite of dung or anything that won’t move or endanger him.

 Robertson takes full credit and cash from the properties he entitled himself to, The Band catalog of music.
 By claiming full credit as writer or co-writer of the majority of The Band’s songs, he receives most of the songwriting royalties.
-In hearing The Band songs, and comparing it to Robertson’s later marginal over-hyped solo career ditties, the only similarity is are enough musical tones.
+In hearing The Band songs, and comparing it to Robertson’s later marginal over-hyped solo career ditties, the only similarity is there are musical tones.
 Either he got real shitty real fast from all that stolen loot, or he had very little to do with The Band sound.
 I firmly believe in the latter.

 How does a schmuck like him live with himself, while the other members he screwed over upside-down, Rick Danko, Levon Helm and Richard Manuel, died penniless?
 I am bewildered that Garth Hudson is still around after the Great Recession.
 There is no way there is a remorseful bone in that greedy ass as he swills expensive piss on the lap of luxury.
 I’m surprised he’s not here.
 I stand corrected, he is in the back row.

 What actually happened.
 The Emoter walks off, and says to me, “Top that, Killer Brick,” to which I replied, “Fuck you, Emo!”